Barbarpotato/Cloud-Server-Fundamental/CI-CD/Continous-Delivery/README.md

 1. Create an EventListener, a TriggerBinding and a TriggerTemplate
 2. State how to trigger a deployment when changes are made to github

-## Set Up the Lab Environment
-You have a little preparation to do before you can start the lab.

-1. Open a Terminal
-2. Clone the repo: git clone https://github.com/ibm-developer-skills-network/wtecc-CICD_PracticeCode.git
-3. Change directory : cd wtecc-CICD_PracticeCode/labs/02_add_git_trigger/

-## Prerequisites
-This lab starts with the `cd-pipeline` pipeline and `checkout` and `echo` tasks from the previous lab.
-1. Check the task you will created: `tkn task ls`
-2. Check that the pipeline was created: `tkn pipeline ls`

 ## Step1: Create an EventListener
 The first thing you need is an event listener that is listening for incoming events from GitHub.